Ynjxsjmh/polybar-i3-windows/README.md

 You are highly recommended to edit colors under `color` section to suit your polybar theme.

-This script uses `font-2` for icons.
+You need to define a UTF8 support font in polybar setting to display all characters in title bar.
+This script uses `font-2` for icons in the default setting.
 You probably want it to have higher size than your regular font.
 Example:

 ```ini
 font-0 = NotoSans Nerd Font:size=10;2